 The turning point for us was when we invested in our building.
-Our trustees are all local residents and they recognised that to survive we had no choice but to shrink the service or to expand and if we expanded then we could make money.
+Our trustees are all local residents and they recognised that to survive we had no choice but to shrink could make money.
 We needed to become more selfsufficient.
-Paula, our manager, is a trained social worker and she did all the work to develop the business model trustees are residents they knew what the problems were and they took on the risk when we expanded Charitable Incorporated Organisation (CIO).
-We didn't think to ask anyone else for help because we didn't know that there was anyone who could provide the support we needed.
+Paula, our manager, is a trained social worker and she did all the work to develop the business model trustees are residents they knew what the problems